 I’d like to say that I never get stressed out.
-That I breeze through my day like a serene goddess, untouched by the troubles of mere mortals.
-That I wake naturally with the sunrise, have time for yoga and green tea, and accomplish every task on my to-do list with grace and ease.
+I breeze through my day like a serene goddess, untouched by the troubles of mere mortals.
+I wake naturally with the sunrise, have time for yoga and green tea, and accomplish every task on my to-do list with grace and ease.

 But in reality, I get stressed out about a lot of things.
-Burning my Pop-tart?
+Burning my Pop-Tart?
 Stress.
 The Atlanta commute?
 Stress.
-Random call from a telemarketer?
+A random call from a telemarketer?
 You guessed it, stress.

 Then all that anxiety triggers my acne-prone skin.
 And that stress-induced acne breakout?
 Yeah, you better believe it causes me EVEN.
 MORE.
 STRESS.

 Now I see what they mean by a "vicious cycle."
 But who knew that stress wasn’t just bad for your temper and sanity, but also bad for your face?

 My skin isn’t great at the best of times, and when I’m stressed, things go from bad to worse.